suttar2/suttar2/README.md

-- 👋 Hi, I’m ...

-@suttar2 AKA John Crops

-- 👀 I’m interested in ...

-JavaScript, Web Development, Game theory, and Dogs
+Hiya!
+I'm John Crops - JavaScript, Web Development, Game theory, and Dogs Currently learning - Javascript.
+JSON, Node.js through www.theodinproject.com

-- 🌱 I’m currently learning ...

-Javascript.
-JSON, Node.js

-- 💞️ I’m looking to collaborate on ...

-Some functional web tools!
+Looking for a junior developer position to absorb new information and the chance to work on some functional web tools.

 <!---
 suttar2/suttar2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.